aws-samples/aws-serverless-security-workshop/docs/00-initial-setup/README.md

 1. In the terminal, set the bash variables:

 	```
-	REGION=<fill in the region you used to deploy the initial setup resrouces>
+	REGION=<fill in the region you used to deploy the initial setup resources>
 	BUCKET=<use the DeploymentS3Bucket from the CloudFormation output>
 	```